Skip to content

 Best for producers who want onboard effects

 The Apollo Twin X connects via Thunderbolt 3 and includes a UAD-2 QUAD Core processor that runs UA’s plugin effects with near-zero latency.
-In our testing, we tracked vocals through an 1176 compressor plugin with 3.2ms round-trip latency at 64 samples.
-That’s fast enough to feel like you’re singing through real hardware.
+You can track vocals through an 1176 compressor plugin at a low buffer with round-trip latency low enough that it feels like you’re singing through real hardware.

 The Unison preamp technology models classic mic preamps at the hardware level, not just in software.
 The tradeoff is cost: about $1,099, over five times the Scarlett 2i2’s price.
 Worth it if you’re producing music seriously and want access to UA’s audio compressor plugins without taxing your Mac’s CPU.